-Small Business Only: Owner ⊠ Yes □ No Contract Term □ One Year ⊠ Two Year Out-of-State Competition: ⊠ Yes □ No Occupations to be Trained: Technical Support Staff, Sales/Marketing Staff, Accounting Staff, Administration Staff, Web Developers/ QA Analysts, Feature Specialists, Owners
+Small Business Only: Owner ⊠ Yes ☐ No Contract Term ☐ One Year ⊠ Two Year

+Out-of-State Competition:

+⊠ Yes □ No

+Occupations to be Trained: Technical Support Staff, Sales/Marketing Staff,

+Accounting Staff, Administration Staff, Web

+Developers/ QA Analysts, Feature Specialists,

+Owners

-Job lak Daarintian T Estimated Range of Hours Average Cost per Trainee Post- Retention Wage No. Job Description Type of Training raining No. of Trainees CBT 1 Retrainee Business Skills 25 8-200 0 \$1,380 \$19.12 Priority Comm Skills Computer Skills Weighte d Avg: SB<100 Continuous Impr.
+Job Lab Danasintian Estimated Rang Hou Average Post- No. Job Description Type of Training No. of Trainees Class / Lab CBT Cost per Trainee Retention Wage 1 Retrainee Business Skills 25 8-200 0 \$1,380 \$19.12 Priority Comm Skills Computer Skills Weighte d Avg: SB<100 Continuous Impr.
 60 2 Retrainee Business Skills 2 8-200 0 \$1,840 \$20.01 Priority Comm Skills Computer Skills Weighte d Avg: SB<100 Continuous Impr.
-80 Ū Job Creation
+80 Job Creation

 Minimum Wage by County: Job Number 1: Orange-\$19.12/hr.; Job Number 2: Orange-\$15.93/hr.
-Health Benefits: Used to meet the Post-Retention Wage?: $\square$ Yes $\square$ No Up to \$2.50 per hour may be used to meet the Post-Retention Wage for Job Number 1.
+Health Benefits: Used to meet the Post-Retention Wage?: ⊠ Yes □ No Up to \$2.50 per hour may be used to meet the Post-Retention Wage for Job Number 1.

-Year Company Founded: 2003 Company Headquarters: Single location Foothill Ranch Nature of Busines s: Gradelink Corporation (Gradelink) developed a school administration software system that connects students, parents, teachers and school administrators.
+Year Company Founded: 2003 Company Headquarters: Single location Foothill Ranch Nature of Busines ss: • Gradelink Corporation (Gradelink) developed a school administration software system that connects students, parents, teachers and school administrators.
 Gradelink's school administration system can be accessed via a web browser or a mobile phone application.
 The system provides users with tools including academic reporting, financial billing, teacher grade books, standards assessments, parent access, and attendance tracking.

-Customer Base: Private K-8 schools, high schools and college departments.
-Business / Industry Needs / Changes Gradelink has a customer base of approximately 1,700 schools.
+Gradelink Corporation FT22-0133 Customer Base: Private K-8 schools, high schools and college departments.
+Business / Industry Needs / Gradelink has a customer base of approximately Changes 1,700 schools.
 The Company projects continuing growth of customer base in 2021 and 2022 of 200-300 customers per year.
 A significant part of this growth will be driven by attracting customers outside of California where private schools are in need of customized school administration software systems.
 As schools transition back from distance learning to in-person classes the needs of school administrators will change.
 Gradelink will need to create new products and services to help schools make it through the COVID-19 pandemic.

-Need for Training: Training for Sales/Marketing Staff, Technical Support Staff, and Web Developers will consistently address the requests and needs of existing customers.
+Training Plan: Need for Training: Training for Sales/Marketing Staff, Technical Support Staff, and Web Developers will consistently address the requests and needs of existing customers.
 Gradelink's largest market is in the United States but its international customer base is growing.
 Training Sales/Marketing Staff and Technical Support Staff on changes to products for international customers is critical to retaining customers and growing revenues.
-The Company is growing quickly and scaling its 8 8

-Training courses listed in the Menu Curriculum will be provided via the following training method(s) under the following Types of Training:
+The Company is growing quickly and scaling its information technology infrastructure will be critical to keep pace with growth.
+In 2022 the Company will upgrade its IT systems (either transition the software system to a cloud-based system or by upgrading servers).
+Both options require a significant amount of training for staff.
+Training courses listed in the Menu Curriculum will be provided via the following training method(s) under the following Types of Training: ⊠ Class/lab □ CBT ☐ Productive Lab ☐ MS Preceptor ☐ MS Didactic

-Class/lab